hfour/envaridator/README.md

 # envaridator
 [Docs](https://github.com/hfour/envaridator/wiki/Docs) | [Contributing](https://github.com/hfour/envaridator/wiki/Contributing) | [Wiki](https://github.com/hfour/envaridator/wiki)

-`Envaridator` is a small environment variable validation library.
-You can find the installation guide and basic usage bellow.
+`Envaridator` is a small environment variable management and validation library.
+It provides

+* type safe access to your environment based configuration
+* validation of all variables before your app starts
+* the ability to show a list of the environment vars (e.g. something you might want to do if a `--help` flag is passed)

 ### Installation
 Using `yarn`: